OperationSpark/first-website/README.md

     <div class="sidebar"></div>
 </div>
 ````
 By more concretely describing HTML elements by id or class, we can then select those elements by their id or class, and style them the way we like, and for this reason, the rules we specify in CSS are called _selectors_.
-We can also select elements by their tag type, as in, body, p, h1, nav.
+We can also select elements by their tag type, as in, `body`, `p`, `h1`, `nav`.

 Selectors and their styling rules tell the web browser which elements to select, and how to style them.
 In a moment, we are going to add some more style to our `<nav>` element, and by doing so using the `nav` selector, we are creating a style rule that will be applied to _all nav tags_ on our webpage.